 Ken Wregget made 29 saves to pick up the win for the Flyers.

-There was some controversy on the game-winner, as Lindros drilled Stu Barnes at center ice and picked the top corner over John Vanbiesbrouck's glove-side shoulder on the ensueing rush to give the Flyers the 4-3 victory.
+There was some controversy on the game-winner, as Lindros drilled Stu Barnes at center ice and picked the top corner over John Vanbiesbrouck's glove-side shoulder on the ensuing rush to give the Flyers the 4-3 victory.
 Florida players were all over referee Lance Roberts for the non-call on the Lindros hit on Barnes, and Panthers' fans showered the ice with a healthy chorus of boos.

 Lindros' extra session goal made a winner of goalie Dominic Roussel, who stopped 25 of 28 Florida offerings.